gumaerc-testorg/15.270-spring-2016/content/pages/readings.md

 {{< tdopen >}}

 Hobbes, Thomas.
 "Of the Natural Condition of Mankind As Concerning Their Felicity, And Misery."
 Chapters XIII–XIV in _Leviathan_.
 Oxford University Press, 1998.
-ISBN: 9780192834980. \[Preview with [Google Books](https://books.google.com/books?id=A1d-O6xJKQsC&lpg=PP1&pg=PT230#v=onepage&q&f=false)\]
+ISBN: 9780192834980. \[Preview with {{% resource_link "660adcee-31ea-4f1b-96c1-27861e3674ef" "Google Books" %}}\]

 Locke, John.
 "Of Property."
 Chapter V in _The Second Treatise of Government and A Letter Concerning Toleration (Dover Thrift Editions)_.
 Dover Publications, 2002, pp. 25–37 and 48–51.
 ISBN: 9780486424644.